 However, it is customizable.
 You can set a writing background to inspire you, set writing goals and use tools like spellcheck, tabbed documents, and themes.

-Focus Writer is free, lightweight and portable and works on most operating systems.
-Check it out here.
+Focus Writer is free, lightweight, and portable and works on most operating systems.

 Pages is Apple’s alternative to Microsoft Word.